 7. Forgotten (2017)

-One of the most interesting films on this list, ‘Forgotten’ is the story of a young man, Jin-seok, who decides to find out the truth behind the abduction of his brother.
+One of the most interesting films on this list, ‘Forgotten,’ is the story of a young man, Jin-seok, who decides to find out the truth behind the abduction of his brother.
 Yoo-seok, his brother, was kidnapped for a period of 19 days and then suddenly released.
 However, the family never comes to know what actually happened to him in those days because Yoo-seok does not remember anything at all.
 Over a few days, Jin-seok starts having doubts about his brother and family, and it slowly dawns on him that they are not who they are pretending to be.
-Afraid that his life is in danger, Jin-seok goes to the police to tell them that he was being held captive by some strangers.
+Afraid that his life is in danger, Jin-seok goes to the police to tell them that he is being held captive by some strangers.
 The film then takes a turn towards something even more sinister and intriguing.
+You may watch the film here.

-‘Tau’ is a science fiction thriller that highlights the interaction between a woman and artificial intelligence, called Tau (Gary Oldman).
+‘TAU’ is a science fiction thriller that highlights the interaction between a woman and artificial intelligence, called Tau (Gary Oldman).
 Julia (Maika Monroe) is abducted from her home and gains consciousness to find an implant in the back of her neck.
 In an attempt to escape, she destroys the cell she was held in and the adjacent lab.
 Her abductor, Alex (Ed Skrein), wants her alive as he faces a setback in his work with his lab having been destroyed.
 In her captivity, she develops a rapport with Tau, who gives her information about the house and Alex’s experiments in exchange for information about the outside world.
+Feel free to check out the movie here.

 4. The Most Hated Woman in America (2017)